 Since 1972, Community Health Center, Inc. (CHC) has been one of the leading healthcare providers in the state of Connecticut, building a world-class primary healthcare system committed to caring for uninsured and underserved populations.
 CHC is focused on improving health outcomes for its more than 145,000 patients as well as building healthy communities in more than 200 locations statewide.
 CHC offers primary care in medical, dental and behavioral health services.
 Through its Weitzman Institute, CHC has been able to share innovative health care programs that are now being used by health care systems in 37 states.

 ORGANIZATION FUN FACTS

-- CHC’s main clinical building in Middletown, CT features a rooftop garden open to the public for Friday lunches during the summer and for staff and their families to watch the fireworks on the Connecticut River on the Fourth of July.
+- Our main clinical building in Middletown, CT features a rooftop garden open to the public for Friday lunches during the summer and for staff and their families to watch the fireworks on the Connecticut River on the Fourth of July.
 Members of the local garden club help maintain the thousands of plants on the roof, and work with developmentally delayed adults to grow and harvest vegetables.
 These vegetables are donated to a food shelter in Middletown to help members of the community access fresh produce.

-- “All Kinds of Dance; All Kinds of People” is the sign above the door at “Vinnie’s Jump and Jive”, where CHC for many years operated its own dance hall on Main St. in Middletown, CT.
+- “All Kinds of Dance; All Kinds of People” is the sign above the door at “Vinnie’s Jump and Jive”, where for many years we operated our own dance hall on Main St. in Middletown, CT.
 “Vinnie’s Jump and Jive” is where the community gathers for dance events, dance classes, and opportunities for social engagement in a healthy, safe, accessible environment.
 Whether it’s swing, tap, ballet, or special improvisational classes for people living with Parkinson’s and other movement disorders, it is emblematic of their broad and creative approach to health and community engagement.

 QUOTES FROM CLIENTS